Days & Hours of Operation

 Ride the Balboa Peninsula Trolley

-The Balboa Peninsula Trolley is a new, free service for community members and visitors.
-The trolley is intended to move people around the Peninsula without having to pay for parking or worry about finding a place to park.
-The trolley service begins on Saturday, June 17 and will continue each Saturday and Sunday through September 3, 2017.
-The trolley will also run and have extended hours on the Fourth of July holiday.
-The hours of operation on July 4, 2017 are from 7:30 a.m. to 11 p.m.
+The Balboa Peninsula Trolley is a free service to get you easily moving around the Peninsula without having to pay for parking or worry about finding a place to park.
+The trolley operates each Saturday and Sunday during the summer beginning on May 26, 2018.
+The trolley will be in service for the Fourth of July holiday on Wednesday, July 4.
+Regular hours of operation are from 9:30 a.m. until 9:30 p.m.